ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 ![Snakeviz sunburst](../fig/33_snakeviz_sunburst.png){: .image-with-shadow width="800px"}

 Both diagrams can be interpreted depending on the aformentioned use case, i.e. if the total runtime is in focus or if a single function should be optimized - a decision to be made after exploring the used ressources.

+Depending on the project it can be more convenient to run the profiler directly as part of the main code.
+In the following we will provide a simple example how to prepare the profiling inside the

+...

+> ## Optional Exercise: Profile lightcurve
+>
+> Try to profile the methods devised for lightcurve analysis.
+>
+{: .challenge}

+## Resource profiling with online profilers

+Profiling a running project can be the best way of identifying issues, since it catches unusual events.
+This course does not cover online profiling but repositories like [py-spy](https://github.com/benfred/py-spy) or [pyinstrument](https://github.com/joerick/pyinstrument) can be a good starting point for further reading.

 {% include links.md %}